AiW Guest: Sana Goyal.

 Interestingly, taking the same para-textual path and intimating a similar literary lineage, the jacket design for Freshwater’s UK edition was originally modelled on the first edition of Morrison’s The Bluest Eye, which put the first page of the novel on its cover.

-With Emezi’s own, she tweeted, they used Freshwater’s epigraph: “I have lived many lives inside this body.
+With Emezi’s own, they tweeted, they used Freshwater’s epigraph: “I have lived many lives inside this body.
 I lived many lives before they put me inside this body.
 I will live many lives when they take me out of it”.

-Emezi then revealed why it was so important for her to centre the book in Igbo ontology, and the power in self-naming: ‘In doing this work, there was a shift I had to make in myself.
+Emezi then revealed why it was so important for them to centre the book in Igbo ontology, and the power in self-naming: ‘In doing this work, there was a shift I had to make in myself.
 This is real, I told myself — let’s just start from that premise.
 It’s not juju, it’s not superstition, it’s not magical realism, it’s not speculative fiction — it is just real.’
-Emezi has explained elsewhere, in the article on The Cut, that Ogbanje is “an Igbo spirit that’s born into a human body, a kind of malevolent trickster” — and has also written about how Freshwater is a book rooted in certain autobiographical “realities”, most significantly her own “identity… as an ogbanje”.
+Emezi has explained elsewhere, in the article on The Cut, that Ogbanje is “an Igbo spirit that’s born into a human body, a kind of malevolent trickster” — and has also written about how Freshwater is a book rooted in certain autobiographical “realities”, most significantly their own “identity… as an ogbanje”.

-‘I had started working with the ogbanje premise way before I started writing Freshwater’, she said, back at Africa Writes.
+‘I had started working with the ogbanje premise way before I started writing Freshwater’, they said, back at Africa Writes.
 ‘I had been making paintings about wanting to go home, and not understanding what that was — because home did not really exist in this realm.
 I used a lot of journals whilst writing Freshwater, and I have entries dating as far back as when I was 16, and in Nigeria: “I want to go home, I want to go home, I want to go home,” they said.
 ‘But I was at home!
 What home are you talking about?’
 In writing Freshwater, then, Emezi found the hitherto elusive and longed-for home.

 Part of the reason Emezi requested for the book to be categorised as an “autobiographical novel” (not a mere marketing ploy) was because ‘if you put it as fiction it lends to the view that it’s just fiction — it’s make-believe, these realities aren’t real’.
-And ultimately, the book is about a metaphysical subject whose main problem is embodiment, and who is not coping with it very well, she added.
+And ultimately, the book is about a metaphysical subject whose main problem is embodiment, and who is not coping with it very well, they added.
 What was Emezi’s approach to the form, to writing the book’s poly-vocal perspectives?
 ‘I had no map, but I knew the skeleton, what chronological order it goes in — because it’s based on the archive of my life’.

-I read Akwaeke Emezi’s Freshwater in the immediate aftermath of her launch event at Africa Writes, and in three large, greedy gulps.
+I read Akwaeke Emezi’s Freshwater in the immediate aftermath of their launch event at Africa Writes, and in three large, greedy gulps.
 In the midst of London’s heatwave, it quenched a reading thirst I didn’t know I had in me.
 That’s when I realised: Freshwater isn’t just a bookish accessory you flaunt, it’s a gift you keep close.

 Sana Goyal is a PhD candidate at SOAS, University of London.
 Her research lies at the intersection of contemporary African literature in English, literary prizes, and women writers.
 When she’s not thesis writing, she works as a freelance book critic for Vogue India, Mint Lounge, India, and Scroll.in.
 She’s also the Reviews Editor of the third issue of CHASE’s Brief Encounters journal.
 She’s at home in Mumbai and London.